Returning to education

-A 22 year old who didn’t go to university after college
+A 22-year-old who didn’t go to university after college

 Whilst being over 21 may technically make you a ‘mature’ student, you shouldn’t let that put you off at all.
 You needn’t worry that you’re going to be the oldest person in your lecture theatre either; a good proportion of our students are over 21 and get just as much out of their university experience as those students who come to us straight from college, often benefitting from the extra couple of years of work and life experience that they’ve got compared to their fellow students.

 As you’ll already have studied your level 3 qualifications you’ll already have your results, so that puts you in a great position; you already know what you achieved and can check how many tariff points its worth.
-So, if you’ve got 112 tariff points then you’ve likely met this part of our three year degree entry requirement already.
+So, if you’ve got 112 tariff points then you’ve likely met this part of our three-year degree entry requirement already.

-One thing to definitely bear in mind if you’re in this position is that the UCAS tariff for 2017 is different to the tariff that has been previously used.
-Last year, if you had a ‘B’ at A-Level this was worth 100 tariff points but for 2017 onwards it’s going to be worth 40 points.
+One thing to definitely bear in mind if you’re in this position is that the UCAS tariff since 2017 is different to the tariff that has been previously used.
+Previously, if you had a ‘B’ at A-Level this was worth 100 tariff points but for 2017 onwards it’s going to be worth 40 points.
 Don’t worry, this doesn’t mean that your ‘B’ is worth less than it was last year; the entire tariff system has changed, and our entry requirements have changed to reflect this.
 You’re not going to be at a disadvantage because you didn’t go straight to university after finishing your college course.

-A 30 year old with ‘on the job’ training and vocational qualifications
+A 30-year-old with ‘on the job’ training and vocational qualifications

 An NVQ (National Vocational Qualification) doesn't traditionally equate to UCAS tariff points but that doesn’t mean that it’s worthless when thinking about university study.
 At Wrexham Glyndŵr University treat each application on its own merits and are happy to consider applications from those with less ‘traditional’ qualifications on an equal footing with those coming to us with A-Levels.